New Mexico

 Eviction filings in New Mexico fell sharply in early 2020.
 While eviction filings and hearings were allowed to proceed, on March 24, 2020, the New Mexico Supreme Court implemented a stay on the execution of writs for nonpayment of rent.
 This order remained in effect until early 2022.

-Changes in eviction filings
+Trends in eviction filings

 1. Data for New Mexico are provided by the New Mexico Administrative Office of the Courts.
 Historical averages cover 2017-2019.

-The geography of changes in eviction filings
+The geography of eviction filings

 New Mexico is divided into 33 counties.
-In each, we map the number of eviction filings over the last four weeks.
+In each, we map the number of eviction filings over the last year.
 If you toggle below you can see these numbers as eviction filing rates—the number of eviction filings divided by the number of renter households in the county—or compared to the typical number of filings in the average year.1 2

 1. Eviction filing data for Bernalillo County are provided by the New Mexico Administrative Office of the Courts.
 Historical averages cover 2017-2019.